ptrkrysik/multi-rtl/README.md

 Usage
 ==================
 Multi-RTL is a GNU Radio block.
 The most natural way to use it is to build a flowgraph in `gnuradio-companion` (the GNU Radio's GUI tool).
-`Multi-RTL` viewed in `gnuradio-companion` has options grouped into two cathegories:
+`Multi-RTL` viewed in `gnuradio-companion` has options grouped into two categories:
 * `General` options - that are used during normal operation of the receiver:
     * `Freq.
 Corr. (ppm)` - reference clock offset frequency correction in points per milion (ppm),
     * `Num Channels` - number of channels of the reciver,